-The software design was implemented using a C compiler for ESP32 microchip.
+The software design was implemented using a C compiler for ESP-32 microchip.
 This compiler consists of an optimized C compiler program as well as improved functions for many microcontroller operations.
-The flowchart in figure below shows the implementation of the algorithm used in the programming of the ESP32 microcontroller and the source code is shown in the appendix 1.
+The flowchart in figure 7 shows the implementation of the algorithm used in the programming of the ESP32 microcontroller.

-3.3.1 Loading of Code on ESP32 Microcontroller
+3.3.1 Loading of code on ESP32 microcontroller

 The code loading process of microcontroller is called dumping.
-The microcontrollers only understand the machine language, which contains '0s or1s'.
-There are various Software Programmer available in the market for loading the code to the microcontroller.
-Here are the steps to load the code onto the microcontroller.
+The microcontrollers only understand the machine language, which contains '0s or 1s' (binary).